Rhea Tucker-Gustafson Builders Athlete of the Week - NewsBreak

 Death penalty yet to be decided in North Rapid double homicide

 RAPID CITY, S.D.
-(KEVN) -Judge Craig Pfeifle issued a deadline for the state to see if they intend to seek the death penalty for the murder of 29-year-old Joseph Standing Bear and 37-year-old Petan Milk of Rapid City, last August at a North Rapid apartment.
-Chase Quick Bear, Erin Provancial,...
+(KOTA) - Judge Craig Pfeifle issued a deadline for the state to see if they intend to seek the death penalty for the murder of 29-year-old Joseph Standing Bear and 37-year-old Petan Milk of Rapid City, last August at a North Rapid apartment.
+Chase Quick Bear, Erin...

 Teen pleads not guilty to North Rapid double homicide